-After running the CMake generate script you will have a new folder called VC2015 or VC2015_32, depending on the architecture you specified.
+After running the CMake generate script you will have a new folder called VC2010.
 Open the file dfhack.sln inside that folder.
-If you have multiple versions of Visual Studio installed, make sure you open with Visual Studio 2015.
+If you have multiple versions of Visual Studio installed, make sure you open with Visual Studio 2010.

 The first thing you must then do is change the build type.
 It defaults to Debug, but this cannot be used on Windows.
 Debug is not binary-compatible with DF.
 If you try to use a debug build with DF, you'll only get crashes and for this reason the Windows "debug" scripts actually do RelWithDebInfo builds.
 After loading the Solution, change the Build Type to either Release or RelWithDebInfo.